.

 BRIEF NEED STATEMENT

 Laymen and experts alike recognize that the thinking of nature separated human cultures is inflicting damage on people and the life sustaining systems and resources of the planet.
 Critical stress arising from the nature disconnected way we think, adversely impacts the wellness of people and the environment.
 It deteriorates human relationships, the air, water, and soil, our climate, and plant and animal species.
 The process of thought used by industrial society damages earth's ability to provide for life in balance and risks damaging vital personal and global systems beyond repair.
 Our destructive ways are not logical.
-They are psychological, subconsciously bonded relationships that seldom change until the bonds are attached or transformed to constructive relationship building processes.
+They are psychological, subconsciously bonded relationships that seldom change until the bonds are attached to constructive relationship building processes.
 Our troubles arise from disturbing the natural logic of the psyche which, in turn, emotionally disturbs our thinking into producing our dilemmas.
 It is irrational to try to solve our problems by using the same thinking process that causes them.
-We need to recognize and utilize a thinking process that effectively co-creates in balance with nature's restorative ways and wisdom.
+We need to recognize and utilize a thinking process that effectively co-creates in balance with nature's ways and wisdom.

 COURSE AUDIENCE